 7. Celebrate every work anniversary.

 Work anniversaries are a great way to ensure everyone feels seen and appreciated.
-Yorkshire Building Society (YBS) learned this when they realized only their customer-facing employees were receiving recognition—while people in supportive roles went unappreciated.
+Yorkshire Building Society (YBS) learned this when they realised only their customer-facing employees were receiving recognition—while people in supportive roles went unappreciated.

 The solution was a recognition program that focuses on something every dedicated employee experiences: workplace anniversaries.
-Starting on their third year, YBS employees receive a personalized Yearbook with notes and photos from both peers and leaders.
+Starting on their third year, YBS employees receive a personalised Yearbook with notes and photos from both peers and leaders.
 Within the first six months of their new recognition program, over 3,700 comments and 1,100 photos were added to employee Yearbooks.

 8. Offer timely, immediate recognition.